Thursday, October 30, 2014

 • Slavery is intimately connected to America's continual struggle with race.
 For ideas about connecting contemporary racial issues to slavery, look into the The Race Card Project by Michelle Norris (from National Public Radio).
 National Public Radio has turned some of these into longer stories.
 The most recent one delves into slavery as the fundamental cause of the Civil War.
 Find it here.

-But her question reminds me that history's reach is very long; that the ripple effect of slavery still has the power to make a student in my class uncomfortable nearly two hundred years later.
+History's reach is very long.
+The ripple effect of slavery still has the power to make students uncomfortable nearly two hundred years later.
 Of course we can't ignore what is depressing.
 Sadly, so much of history is.
-But it is critical that we remember who we are teaching.
-We are not just our ethnic/racial identities.
-But our ethnic and racial identities do inform our perceptions.
-And when we teach about tragic things--slavery, war, oppression & discrimination, U.S. treatment of minorities, etc.--it behooves us to consider the perspectives of those we teach.
+It is critical that we remember who we are teaching: while we are not only our ethnic/racial identities, those identities do inform our perceptions.
+And when we teach about tragic things--slavery, war, oppression & discrimination, U.S. treatment of minorities, etc.--it behooves us to consider the perspectives of those we teach as well as our own.

 -------